You can translate the document:

 Introduction

-• Stage 1: Identification of useful data
+• Stage 1: Identification of relevant data

 • Stage 2: Data connection and format adaptation